 The implementation of the CRM has allowed Energy to gather, view, and analyze metrics on our interactions with businesses, citizens, partners, and stakeholders.
 Simple metrics such as mean time to resolution, time between a request and response, or number of cases in a time period, are now easily available.
-Dashboards using built in tools can be individualized for users based on an individual's role-advanced analytics can be performed using tools such as PowerBI and SQL Server.
 Additionally, service standards can be set with automation, automatically escalating a request when standards have not been met.
 Going into the future, Energy has the ability to view and track longitudinal metrics to help the agency analyze ongoing service delivery and identify opportunities for improvement.